 We'll cover the costs of certain special requirements.
 This could include:

-- hiring a British sign-language interpreter to attend meetings with you
+- Hiring a sign language interpreter to attend meetings with you.

 You can claim reasonable childcare costs for: